Ibrahim-Hamdani/Project1/README.md

-# Project1
+# Project1 (Just random scenario based) I uploaded python code for this
  As a security analyst, first I was responsible for checking whether a user's operating system requires an updatet then, I had to investigate login attempts to a specific device.
 I must determine if login attempts were made by users approved to access this device and if the login attempts occurred during organization hours.